Importance of Improving Hospital Security

 Standard Operating Procedures

 Another step hospitals are taking to improve management of vendor and contractor protocols, while improving patient safety and reducing costs, is to establish clearly defined policies regarding direct vendor access to operating rooms and other sensitive areas of the hospital by enhancing credentialing standards and protocols for vendors and sales reps.

 Video surveillance is another security measure that not only protects hospital staff and patients from breaches in security, it can provide useful visual information that can save the hospital money.

 Video surveillance, which can be monitored remotely and provide digital storage capabilities, can help prevent crimes and break-ins, be used to monitor agitated or disturbed patients—as well as visitors who wander into unauthorized areas, monitor worker productivity, improve communications between departments and buildings, provide visual evidence for patients or visitors who file claims for injuries on hospital property, resolve employee disputes, allow authorized hospital personnel to monitor critical areas in real time from their personal computers, store recorded footage digitally on network servers, hard-drives or NVRs, and provide visual evidence for criminal activity investigations and other events.

 Ultimately, excellent security measures help improve the hospital-patient customer experience, enhance working conditions for staff members, and alleviate the risks to which so many hospitals are vulnerable without security measures in place.

-Contact the security professionals at Veristream 1-888-718-0807 to learn more about increasing security for your hospital or healthcare facility, or schedule a demo to see our software’s features and capabilties.
+Contact the security professionals at Veristream 1-888-718-0807 to learn how to increase security measures for hospitals and healthcare facilities.
+Feel free to schedule a demo online to see our software’s features and capabilities.